 Difficulty Performing Job

 An abused person may be so distracted by their trauma that they find it difficult to concentrate.
-In a work environment, they may become less productive than usual and have a diminished performance.
+In a work environment, they may become less productive than usual and have diminished performance.

 They May Give Clues